jay3sh/mepage/_posts/2008-09-27-musical-discovery-of-the-week.md

 layout: post
 title: "Musical discovery of the week"
 ---
-"Musical discovery of the week"
+Musical discovery of the week
 ===
 Well, there are couple.